hugojosefson/robotium-samples/README.txt

 To download these samples, including the apps required: git checkout --recursive git://github.com/jayway/robotium-samples.git

+...or, if you don't already have git 1.7 or later: git checkout git://github.com/jayway/robotium-samples.git cd robotium-samples git submodule init git submodule update

 Build and run the tests with Maven: mvn install